coveo/source.coveo.com/_posts/2021-01-20-where-to-leverage-product-recommendations.md

   twitter: alexandrarioux1
   image: ariouxphoto.png
 ---
 Personalization is one of the biggest marketing trends and is becoming the norm in the industry.
 Customers are becoming more and more impatient when dealing with online experiences.
 Not only do they want to be treated as individuals, but they’re also expecting brands to show them content that is relevant to them quickly.

 Adding product recommendations to your online experience can help you remain relevant across every interaction while determining your customers’ intent to increase conversion and ensure they have the experience they expect.
+With the help of AI, product recommendations are experiencing a renaissance.
+While recommended products are now expected, a lot of them are still using static rules, taxonomy or simple page view tracking mechanism.
+New advancement in data capture and attribution, product embeddings, and multi-device tracking, allows recommenders to be more precise, personalize and efficient.
+With these new tools in hand, applying the right strategy becomes paramount.

 <!-- more -->